Click on the question to go to the answer.

 Can 14 year old high school students wrestle MMWA?

 MMWA was started in part to provide instruction and competition for wrestlers before they reached high school.
-We recommend that any 14 year old high school compete with his high school team.
+We recommend that any 14 year old high school wrestler compete with his high school team.

 We also recognize that some 14 year old wrestlers in high school feel they are not ready, or don't wish to compete for their high school team.